Yoga is the dance of self love! It has many amazing benefits for your body, mind, and spirit.

 My first foray into the world of exercise was through Carmen Electra’s 00s fitness classic: the Aerobic Striptease series.
 I had the box set.
 I loved it.

-Then one day, I took as gospel one comment from a bodybuilding colleague at the time who said the DVDs “won’t do shit” for weight loss.
+Then one day, I took as gospel one comment from a gym junkie colleague at the time who said the DVDs “won’t do shit” for fat loss.

 Without pause, I banished poor Carmen and her seductive hip rolls to the back of the DVD cupboard, swapping her for exercise bike sprints, running, and Body Attack.
 (None of which I particularly liked.)